 “I think that parents downplay acne a lot of the time, but it can become a serious problem if it’s not addressed early on,” Metry said.
 “I encourage kids to talk to their physicians and in severe cases contact a dermatologist.”

 Concerned about acne or other skin problems?
-Contact the Baylor Dermatology Clinic.
+Contact Baylor Medicine Dermatology.